skalenetwork/skale-consensus/docs/exit.md

 * EXTERNAL_EXIT_REQUEST - an external exit request, such as a terminate signal
 * NODE_ROTATION_EXIT - a node rotation exit, where skaled self-exits to reload the config
-* CONSENUS_FATAL_ERROR - a fatal error occurs in consensus, and consensus requests skaled to restart
+* CONSENSUS_FATAL_ERROR - a fatal error occurs in consensus, and consensus requests skaled to restart
-* CONSENUS_STUCK_RESTART - consensus determines that it is stuck and requests skaled to restart
+* CONSENSUS_STUCK_RESTART - consensus determines that it is stuck and requests skaled to restart

 Once the exit is initiated, skaled goes into the INITIATE_SKALED_EXIT state.